Warren G. Harding: Scandals

 Harding appointed friends and acquaintances to federal positions.
 Some served competently, such as Charles E. Sawyer, the Hardings' personal physician from Marion who attended to them in the White House, and alerted Harding to the Veterans' Bureau scandal.
 Others proved ineffective in office, such as Daniel R. Crissinger, a Marion lawyer whom Harding made Comptroller of the Currency and later a governor of the Federal Reserve Board; another was Harding's old friend Frank Scobey, Director of the Mint, who Trani and Wilson noted "did little damage during his tenure."
-Still others of these associates proved corrupt and were later dubbed the "Ohio Gang."
+Still others of these associates proved corrupt and were later dubbed the "Ohio Gang".

 Most of the scandals that have marred the reputation of Harding's administration did not emerge until after his death.
 The Veterans' Bureau scandal was known to Harding in January 1923 but, according to Trani and Wilson, "the president's handling of it did him little credit."
 Harding allowed the corrupt director of the bureau, Charles R. Forbes, to flee to Europe, though he later returned and served prison time.
 Harding had learned that Daugherty's factotum at the Justice Department, Jess Smith, was involved in corruption.
 The president ordered Daugherty to get Smith out of Washington and removed his name from the upcoming presidential trip to Alaska.
 Smith committed suicide on May 30, 1923.
 It is uncertain how much Harding knew about Smith's illicit activities.
 Murray noted that Harding was not involved in the corruption and did not condone it.

 Hoover accompanied Harding on the Western trip and later wrote that Harding asked what Hoover would do if he knew of some great scandal, whether to publicize it or bury it.
 Hoover replied that Harding should publish and get credit for integrity, and asked for details.
-Harding stated that it had to do with Smith but, when Hoover enquired as to Daugherty's possible involvement, Harding refused to answer.
+Harding said that it had to do with Smith but, when Hoover enquired as to Daugherty's possible involvement, Harding refused to answer.